 Louis Agassiz was born on May 28, 1807 in Môtier in the village of Fribourg, Switzerland.
 It is the western, French-speaking part of the country.
-His father Jean Louis Rodolphe who was the last of a line of seven Protestant clergymen was responsible in instilling in him his religious qualities while his mother Rose Mayor Agassiz encouraged young Louis’s interest in science.
-Louis was home-schooled in the beginning and went to Bienne to finish his four years of secondary education.
-He completed his elementary years in Lausanne.
+His father, Jean Louis Rodolphe, was the last of a line of seven Protestant clergymen was responsible in instilling in him his religious qualities.
+His mother, Rose Mayor Agassiz, encouraged young Louis’s interest in science.
+Louis was home-schooled initially and then went to Bienne to finish his four years of secondary education.
+He completed his schooling years at the academy in Lausanne.

 He studied at the universities of Zürich, Heidelberg, and Munich pursuing medicine as his profession.
 However, he extended his knowledge by studying natural history specifically botany.
 In 1829, he obtained the Doctor of Philosophy degree at Erlangen.
 The following year, he received another doctorate degree, Doctor of Medicine, at Munich.

 Agassiz went to Paris on December 16, 1831 where Alexander von Humboldt and Georges Cuvier became his mentors and who were responsible in launching his geology and zoology careers respectively.
-While his previous studies were not focused on ichthyology, not long after it became the center throughout his life’s career.
+While his previous studies were not focused on ichthyology, the branch of zoology that deals with fishes, soon it was to become the center of his life’s career.

 Agassiz married twice.
-His first, to whom he had three children, died Switzerland.
-In 1850, he married for the second time to Elizabeth Cabot Cary who hailed from Boston.
-Once settled in the US, his two daughters and son named Alexander joined him in America.
+His first wife to whom he had three children died in Switzerland.
+In 1850, he married for the second time to college teacher Elizabeth Cabot Cary who hailed from Boston.
+Once settled in the US, his two daughters and son, Alexander joined him in America.

 Work and Career

-In 1832, after the death of Cuvier who the most famous naturalist in Europe at that time and through von Humboldt’s help, Agassiz secured a teaching profession at the University of Neuchâtel back in Switzerland which is not very far from Agassiz’s place of birth.
+In 1832, after the death of Cuvier, one of the most famous naturalists in Europe at that time, and with von Humboldt’s help, Agassiz secured a teaching profession at the University of Neuchâtel in Switzerland which is not very far from Agassiz’s place of birth.
 For the next thirteen years, he devoted most of his time working on several projects in paleontology, systematics, and glaciology.
-It was through these works that he became a strong proponent of the theory that Ice Age had once gripped the Earth.
+It was through these works that he became a strong proponent of the theory that an Ice Age had once gripped the Earth.

 As Agassiz’s descriptive work continued, so was his need for financial assistance.
-Fortunately, the British Association came to the rescue, and the Earl of Ellesmere who was at that time was Lord Francis Egerton also helped him with his needs.
+Fortunately, the British Association came to the rescue, and the Earl of Ellesmere, also known as Lord Francis Egerton also helped him with his needs.